pederund/BAN400_project/README.md

 ## Shiny

-Now as the data is collected and ... we will create the Shiny app by using the packeges provided by Shiny.
+Now as the data is collected and sorted, it is time to create the Shiny app.

 #### Installation
-When creating the app some packeges are necessary for running the app and designing the layout:
+When creating the app some packeges are necessary for running the app and when designing the layout:

     install.packeged("shiny")
     install.packeged("shinyjs")